 The “octane” rating measures a fuel’s resistance to premature ignition (called engine “knocking”) inside the cylinder.
 Higher octane burns more smoothly and in a controlled manner — critical for engines that operate under high pressure or boost from a turbocharger.

 In Pakistan, high octane is also referred to as: Hi-Octane, HOBC, 97 RON petrol, Super Petrol, or Premium Petrol.
-It is typically available at major Shell, PSO, Total Parco, and Attock stations in larger cities — not at every pump nationwide.
+It is typically available at major PSO, Shell, Total Parco, and Attock stations in larger cities — not at every pump nationwide.

 Understanding Octane Ratings — 87, 92, 95, 97 RON